tiby312/broccoli-project/report/src/ch14-how-to-make-aabb.md

 we used the top left corner instead of the center.

 This optimization might still work if your aabb was converted from floats to u32 provided that you convert them back right before repelling.
+However if the aabbs are u16 converted from float, then the offset vectors might be too inaccurate.